Research activities of the “Biology of the egg and physiology of the hen” team

 Axe 4 BOPP

--Characterisation of fertilised eggs
+- Characterisation and quality of fertilised eggs

 Axe 5 BOPP